* Jobless Americans face another disruption in benefits

 By Andy Sullivan and Kim Dixon

-WASHINGTON, May 28 (Reuters) - The House of Representatives on Friday passed a scaled-back economic-stimulus package of tax breaks and safety net spending that would raise taxes on fund managers and multinational corporations.
+WASHINGTON, May 28 (Reuters) - The House of Representatives on Friday was to vote on a reduced package of safety-net spending and tax measures that would raise taxes on fund managers, but it likely was too late to avoid disrupting jobless benefits for hundreds of thousands of Americans.

-Congressional wrangling has delayed jobless benefits at least four times in the past year.
+Congressional wrangling has delayed such benefits at least four times in the past year.
 Democrats say they will restore the benefits when they return in early June.

-The delay until a Senate vote also gives Wall Street fund managers more time to try to weaken a provision to tax their earnings at regular income rates rather than lower capital-gains rates.
+The delay also gives Wall Street fund managers another chance to try to weaken a provision to tax their earnings at regular income rates rather than lower capital-gains rates.

 With November’s congressional elections looming, Democrats who control Congress face conflicting pressures to reduce the 9.9 percent unemployment rate and close the budget deficit, which hit a record $1.4 trillion last year.